walterrowe/capture-one-scripts/search by month/README.md

 Auth: Walter Rowe<br>
 Date: December 2023

 This script prompts for a start and end year, and a month name.
-It then creates a smart album that search for that month in every year in the specified range.
+It then creates a smart album that searches for images created in that month in every year in the specified range.
+The smart album will be named "\<Month\> of \<Start Year\> to \<End Year\>" (eg. "Feb of 2020 to 2023").

 ## How To Run It